THS 501. Christian Theologies in Context. (3 h)

 This course is designed to show the relevance of Christian ethics to the contemporary world by way of exploring its distinct approaches to ethical reflection.
 To this end, we will study a number of classical and contemporary approaches in Christian ethics and their responses to contemporary moral challenges.

 THS 522.
-History of Theological Ethics.
+Introduction to Theological Ethics.
 (3 h)

 This course provides a historical overview of the development of Christian morality from the Hellenistic period through the early 20th century.
-Throughout the course we will explore (1) major philosophical and theological ideas that helped shape the development of Christian morals and (2) how some of these ideas remain relevant to our contemporary ethical reflection.
+Throughout the course, we will explore (1) major philosophical and theological ideas that helped shape the development of Christian morals and (2) how some of these ideas remain relevant to our contemporary ethical reflection.
 The purpose of this course is to help students appreciate the ways in which theological concepts and ideas can become resources for navigating today’s moral challenges and dilemmas.

 THS 523.
 Dangerous Memories: Theologies and Practices of Remembering Suffering.
 (3 h)